 - How you can use it: Qgiv allows you to set fundraising goals and stylized progress thermometers so your donors can keep track of your goals.
 Additionally, these can be easily branded and pasted on your website or newsletter to keep your network updated on your progress.

-- Hidden fees or limitations: The free version of Qgiv still maintains a transaction fee of 3.95% + $0.30 per transaction.
+- Hidden fees or limitations: The free version of Qgiv has a processing fee of 3.95% + $0.30 per transaction.

 - How this free nonprofit software works: GivingFuel is a fundraising and donation platform that allows your nonprofit to customize a donation page, manage recurring donations, and digitally share your fundraising links with your network.